 Krix DW, Murray BR (2018) Landscape variation in plant leaf flammability is driven by leaf traits responding to environmental gradients.
-Ecosphere 9: e02093.
+Ecosphere 9: Article ID e02093.

 Subject Editor, NeoBiota

 Director of Undergraduate Programs in the Faculty of Science